sim-intel/sim-intel.github.io/_posts/2025-12-26-full-body-teleop-part-1-body-tracking.md

 tags: [meta-quest-3, body-tracking, isaaclab, isaacgym, alvr, steamvr, openxr, humanoid]
 ---

 This is the first post in a series documenting our journey toward building a full-body teleoperation system for humanoid robots using the Meta Quest 3 and NVIDIA IsaacSim.
-The goal is to create a high-quality dataset collection pipeline for training embodied AI policies.
+The goal is to create a high-quality dataset collection pipeline for training embodied AI policies in a low-cost, accessible way.

 ## Series Overview

 Building effective embodied AI requires high-quality training data.
-While we can generate synthetic data in simulation, human demonstrations remain crucial for learning natural, task-oriented behaviors.
+While we can collect training data using real robots, simulation is a compeling, low-cost alternative for collecting human demonstrations, which remains crucial for learning natural human-like, task-oriented behaviors.
 This series will cover:

-1. **Part 1: Body Tracking in IsaacSim** (this post)
+1. **Part 1: Adding Body Tracking in IsaacSim** (this post)
-2. Part 2: Hand Tracking and Manipulation
+2. Part 2: Training a physics based, cross-embodiment motion contoller
-3. Part 3: Retargeting to Different Humanoid Morphologies
+3. Part 3: Integrating motion control with full body tracking
 4. Part 4: Dataset Collection Pipeline
-5. Part 5: Real-time Control and Latency Optimization

 Our approach leverages the Meta Quest 3's built-in body tracking capabilities, streaming to IsaacSim via ALVR (Air Light VR) and SteamVR.
 This provides a low-cost, wireless solution for capturing full-body motion without expensive motion capture equipment.